tormux-project/tormux-project/cloudflared/install.md

 * Your quick `Tunnel` has been `created`!
 Visit it at (it may take some time to be reachable):

-* Copy `trycloudflare.com` and paste it in your browser
+* Copy `trycloudflare.com` url link and paste it in your browser